-- Platinum Award is a half termly treat for all pupils that have displayed exceptional behaviour throughout the half term. - Headteacher's half termly award. - Gold Card for exceptional attitude to learning this can be achieved daily. - Headteacher's postcard home for pupils who have followed the SMARTER code this can be achieved daily. - Winning the SMARTER cup weekly. - Star of the Week Assembly weekly award. - Daily praise and encouragement lots of WELL DONEs from everyone. - Daily Headteacher, Leadership team and Class Teacher stickers. - Daily proud phone calls home. - Daily house points and half termly non-uniform days.
+- Platinum Award is a half termly treat for all pupils that have displayed exceptional behaviour throughout the half term. - Headteacher's half termly award and Pupil of the Year award - Gold Card for exceptional attitude to learning this can be achieved daily. - Headteacher's postcard home for pupils who have followed the SMARTER code this can be achieved daily. - Winning the SMARTER cup weekly. - Star of the Week Assembly weekly award. - Daily praise and encouragement lots of WELL DONEs from everyone. - Daily Headteacher, Leadership team and Class Teacher stickers. - Daily proud phone calls home. - Daily house points and half termly non-uniform days. - SMARTER stickers. - Postcards home. - Class tidy award. - OPAL tidy award.